-On Monday the ladybird’s grandparents returned home for the week and the weather was very wet.
-We decided to use this as an opportunity to take the ladybird to her first aquarium – The sea zoo.
-It’s quiet a small aquarium really but the ladybird didn’t seem to mind.
-Once we had been round the aquarium, several times (mostly as the ladybird kept turning back and repeating bits, the rain had stopped.
+On Monday my in-laws returned home for the week and the weather was very wet.
+We decided to use this as an opportunity to take F to her first aquarium – The sea zoo.
+It’s quite a small aquarium really but F didn’t seem to mind.
+Once we had been round the aquarium, several times (mostly as F kept turning back and repeating bits, the rain had stopped.
 This meant we could spend some time in the fantastic play area.

 On Tuesday we spent the day in Beaumaris.
-This has to be one of my favorite towns on the island.
+This has to be one of my favourite towns on the island.
 I love looking around the little gift shops and galleries and taking a walk on the pier.
 We stopped for the best ice cream on the island at Red boat ice cream parlour.
 They make the most delicious gelato the traditional, Italian way.
-Between us we tried peanut butter, bara brith, dark chocolate and cherry ripple and mint chocolate truffle.
+Between us, we tried peanut butter, bara brith, dark chocolate and cherry ripple and mint chocolate truffle.
 They are all delicious.
-We also let the ladybird play on both play parks.
-There is one on the pier with a paddling pool which it was not warm enough to let the ladybird in and one at the other end of the town, just behind the castle.
+We also let F play on both play parks.
+There is one on the pier with a paddling pool which it was not warm enough to let F in and one at the other end of the town, just behind the castle.

 We took a trip to The Welsh mountain zoo on Wednesday.
 This is not on Anglesey but in Conwy, North Wales.
-We knew it would be worth the drive as the ladybird loves animals.
+We knew it would be worth the drive as F loves animals.
 We enjoyed watching the penguin parade and sea lion training as well as seeing all the other animals.
-The ladybird loved seeing the tigers sleeping in the sunshine.
+F loved seeing the tigers sleeping in the sunshine.

-The last three days were much more windy.
+The last three days were much windier.
 We spent one day in Llangefni, walking around the Dingle (a buggy friendly, nature reserve) and exploring Oriel Ynys Mon (a gallery).
-The gallery had an interactive, room on the history of Anglesey where the ladybird had fun playing with some toys and colouring.
-She was also kept entertained in one room by rearranging the leaflets!Finally we visited Cemaes bay, in the north of the island.
+The gallery had an interactive, room on the history of Anglesey where F had fun playing with some toys and colouring.
+She was also kept entertained in one room by rearranging the leaflets!Finally, we visited Cemaes Bay, in the north of the island.
 This is another lovely little village with a harbour and beach.
-Unfortunately it was too windy to sit on the beach but we had a lovely walk around.
+Unfortunately, it was too windy to sit on the beach but we had a lovely walk around.

-As always, our holiday was over far too quick.
+As always, our holiday was over far too quickly.
 We’ve got a few long weekends over the summer to look forward to though.
-We are taking the ladybird camping for the first time (also in North Wales) one weekend, attending the Just so festival (I’m more excited than the ladybird about this one!) and we are also going to Legoland (again I think myself and my husband will enjoy this more than the ladybird!).
+We are taking the F camping for the first time (also in North Wales) one weekend, attending the Just so festival (I’m more excited than F about this one!) and we are also going to Legoland (again I think myself and my husband will enjoy this more than the F!).